 Before we begin with the individual steps of dyeing your blonde hair, it is important to realize that if your hair has been dyed before and the artificial hair color is still in your hair, you may need to remove the color before the bleaching it blonde.
 This means using hair dye remover to remove the color on your hair before attempting to dye it again.
 Hair dye removers work by reversing the oxidation process that bleaches the hair.
 They are also very easy to use; all you have to do is apply the hair dye remover on your hair for the specified time and then rinse it out.

 If you are dyeing virgin hair, the following are just some of the things to keep in mind;

 1. Choosing the Product

-It goes without saying that the choice of product you will use it very important.
-We recommend using a salon power.
+It goes without saying that the choice of product you will use is very important.
+We recommend using salon power.
 Other cheap varieties that you find in the market may not lighten the hair and may even damage the hair.
 They also tend to be less effective that the salon varieties.
 For example, a cheap bleach powder will bleach about 3 levels in one process, while a salon variety may bleach the hair up to 7 levels in one application.
-This means that you need fewer cycles to completely bleach the hair with a salon grade powder.
+This means that you need fewer cycles to completely bleach the hair with a salon-grade powder.